The 5 Best Greyhound Beds Australia: Tested & Evaluated 2023

 For the size of beds, you’ll be looking for, the weight they can hold should be perfectly adequate for your featherlight pooch.

 Bearing in mind your dog’s sleep style, you can decipher the actual sleeping surface area you need.
-Some medium beds may suit your dog fine or you may need the extra-large size.
+Some medium beds may suit your dog fine or you may need the extra-large size if they like to stretch out.
 Use your best judgment here.

 A quick note that I have complained about before - the dog bed industry has a definite size issue.
 It can be difficult to find options for our large and extra-large companions.
 Not to worry.
-The later reviewed beds are all optimally sized for your greyhound.
+Our reviewed beds are all optimally sized for your Greyhound.

 Durability is a prime factor in every purchase for your dog.
 It just makes sense to invest in a bed that will last you some time.
 This is better for your wallet but also better for your pooch.
 They like to be surrounded by familiar objects covered in their scent so changing beds is always a bit of a hassle.